Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Related Work

-\textbf{Data-driven neural PDE solvers.} When provided with abundant data, data-driven methods learn mappings between function spaces, bypassing the need for explicit PDE formulation.
+When provided with abundant data, data-driven methods learn mappings between function spaces, bypassing the need for explicit PDE formulation.
 Representative examples include the FNO~\citep{li2020fourier} and its variants~\citep{tran2023factorized, wen2022u}, DeepONet~\citep{lu2021learning} and its variants~\citep{venturi2023svd,lee2023hyperdeeponet}.
 Transformer-based models~\citep{wu2024transolver,li2024scalable} and graph-based architectures~\citep{pfaff2020learning,brandstetter2022message} extend neural PDE solvers to handle complex geometries by operating on mesh or graph representations.
 Recently, PDE foundation models aim to solve multiple PDE families within a single framework, achieving broad applicability across different physical systems~\citep{hao2024dpot,zhang2024deciphering,hang2024unisolver}.
-Thanks to their rapid inference ability, these data-driven solvers have found broad scientific computing applications, such as weather forecasting~\citep{zhang2023skilful}, control systems~\citep{hu2025wavelet}, and geometric design~\citep{wang2024beno}.
+Thanks to their rapid inference ability, these data-driven solvers have found broad scientific computing applications, such as weather forecasting~\citep{zhang2023skilful}, control systems~\citep{hu2025wavelet}, and geometric design~\citep{wang2024beno,sun2026geometry}.
 However, a major drawback of data-driven PDE solvers is their heavy reliance on large datasets, which in many applications are costly to obtain through expensive physical experiments~\citep{parente2024data,li2024learning}.
-In data-scarce regimes, their generalization performance degrades substantially.
+In data-scarce regimes, they tend to overfit the training distribution, leading to degraded generalization and often poor OOD performance under shifts from the training distributions.
 In contrast, SINO uses a spectral-inspired framework to embed physical structure, enabling effective training from limited data and robust OOD generalization.